-- 2. Regulations 6 (1)(a) and (b) of the Accounts and Audit Regulations 2015 require each English local authority to conduct a review, at least once a year, of the effectiveness of its system of internal control and approve an annual governance statement, prepared in accordance with proper practices in relation to internal control. - 3.
-'Delivering Good Governance in Local Government: Framework' (the Framework), originally published by The Chartered Institute of Public Finance and Accountancy (CIPFA) in association with Solace in 2007, sets the standard for local authority governance in the UK.
-CIPFA and Solace reviewed the Framework in 2015 to ensure it remained 'fit for purpose' and published a revised edition in spring 2016.
-The preparation and publication of an AGS in accordance with the Framework fulfils the statutory requirement.
-The Framework must be applied to the AGS prepared for the financial year 2016/17 onwards. - 4.
-The Accounts and Audit Regulations 2015 included a phased timetable for faster closure and publication of local authorities' audited accounts.
-From 2017-18 onwards the Regulations bring forward the reporting timetable for published accounts to 31 July 2018.
-This means that the County Council has to produce a draft set of financial statements earlier (by 2 months).
-Therefore the Draft AGS will be considered by this Committee in April and the finalised AGS will accompany the published accounts (July 2018).
+- 2. Regulations 6 (1) (a) and (b) of the Accounts and Audit Regulations 2015 (the Regulations) require each English local authority to conduct a review, at least once a year, of the effectiveness of its system of internal control and approve an annual governance statement (AGS), prepared in accordance with proper practices in relation to internal control. - 3.
+'Delivering Good Governance in Local Government: Framework' (the Framework) sets the standard for local authority governance in the UK.
+CIPFA and Solace published a revised edition of the Framework in spring 2016.
+The preparation and publication of an AGS in accordance with the Framework fulfils the statutory requirement. - 4.
+The Regulations stipulate that the County Council publishes its approved statement of accounts and AGS by no later than 31 July 2019.
+Therefore the draft AGS will be considered by this Committee in May and the finalised AGS will accompany the published accounts. - 5.
+The AGS is an important requirement which enhances public reporting of governance matters.
+In essence, it is an accountability statement from each local government body to stakeholders on how well it has delivered on governance over the course of the previous year. - 6.
+The AGS encompasses the governance systems applied in both the Authority and any significant group entities e.g. ESPO, East Midlands Shared Services